home-assistant/home-assistant.io/source/_components/switch.enocean.markdown

 ha_iot_class: "Local Push"
 ---

 An EnOcean switch can take many forms.
-Currently, only a few types have been tested: Permundo PSC234, Nod On SIN-2-1-01
+Currently, only a few types have been tested: Permundo PSC234 and Nod On SIN-2-1-01.

 To use your EnOcean device, you first have to set up your [EnOcean hub](/components/enocean/) and then add the following to your `configuration.yaml` file: